RichardCorkery/AzureServiceBusDemosPsMod05WorkingWithMessages/README.md

 ## Demos of Azure Service Bus: Sending Messages from Pluralsight Class Azure Service Bus in Dept Module 5

+## These demos focus more on Sending Messages

 ### Demos include:
 - Demo1: Send and Receive String Message
 - Demo2: Send and Receive Serialized Object as a Message